 Practice good hygiene.
 Washing your hands regularly and practicing good hygiene in general helps to protect your eyes from infection.
 We come in contact with a large amount of bacteria and debris on a daily basis.
 Most people do not think about how often they rub or touch their eyes, so good hygiene is important.

 Spend some time outdoors.
 Staring at a computer screen or books for extended periods of time can easily fatigue the eyes.
 Ensure you have sun protection, and spend some time outdoors to give your eyes a break.
-A good rule of thumb is to remember 20-20-20: Every 20 minutes, look at something 20 feet away for 20 seconds.
+A good rule of thumb to avoid eye strain is to remember 20-20-20: Every 20 minutes, look at something 20 feet away for 20 seconds.

 Sharing is not always caring.
 Some things such as makeup, contact lens cases, and contact lens solution should not be shared.
 Bacteria is a concern when it comes to sharing cosmetics and other things that come close to or come in contact with the eye.

-Keep up on eye exams.
+Remember to get regular eye exams.
 With a busy schedule, it is easy to forget to schedule your yearly eye exam.
-However, regular eye exams can diagnose issues early, and ensure everything is okay with your vision and eye health.
+However, regular eye exams can diagnose eye diseases and other vision problems early, and ensure everything is okay with your vision and eye health.
 Do not put off your eye exam, and make sure to make a note on your calendar when you are due for an exam each year.

 Remember Your Eye Care This Fall

 Berkeley Eye Center is here to help you transition into the school year with healthy eyes.
-Our experienced team of eye care professionals offer eye exams, LASIK, treatments and more for students.
+Our experienced team of eye doctors offer eye exams, LASIK, treatments and more for students.
 Call 713-526-3937 today or visit our website to schedule an appointment or consultation.